cxd4/OpenGL-js/README.md

 It's a lazy name for a wrapper interface that exposes most of the fundamentally important C functions any OpenGL programmer should expect.
 The wrapper functions--as with the native API being emulated--still have to be coded through JavaScript, as there is no other way to establish an interface for OpenGL programming inside the web browser.

+`gl.js` is the source code, and `gl.min.js` is the compiled JavaScript script.
+They are both interchangeable; it doesn't matter which one you reference in your pages for your OpenGL code as far as functionality goes.
+The major difference is file size and readability of the code, so the compressed and harder-to-read `gl.min.js` may load or even perform slightly faster on other computers or Internet connections.

+Thanks to the [Babel](https://babeljs.io/) JavaScript compiler for doing such a great job at compressing my `gl.js` programming into such a compact `gl.min.js`--the latter of which during the compression was processed in such a way that the multi-line GLSL shader scripts were translated into traditional, pre-ES6 multi-line strings which should work better with older browsers (like Internet Explorer 11 instead of Microsoft Edge) that still support WebGL canvases.
+Other than this, there should be no compatibility difference between `gl.js` and `gl-min.js`, so use whichever you think is more appropriate for your project.

 ### Exposed GL Commands
 The exposed API resembles a minimalist subset of OpenGL ES 1.0--the very first version of OpenGL by Khronos (for embedded systems)--which predates the official decision to deprecate most of the functions important to computer-aided design and fundamental outside of the game design industry.